sous-chefs/varnish/README.md

 - `:configure` - Creates a default.vcl file.

 ### varnish_log
 Configures varnishlog or varnishncsa service.
-You can define multiple logfiles by calling `varnish_log` more than once.
+You can define both logfiles by calling `varnish_log` more than once.
+You can install logrotate config files if you wish as well.

 | Name | Type | Default Value |
 |------|------|---------------|